The Information Page - All You Need To Know:

 With all packages it's usually possible to extend by an hour for just £50 - please ask.

 I mostly use 'seamless paper' backgrounds as they look the most professional and magazine-like.
 My studio also has wooden flooring, exposed brickwork, oak beams, etc., that we can use.
 I also sometimes use a sofa, various large rugs, chairs, stools and various bits of fabric such as a black silk sheet which are great for lying on.

 Most makeover studios use clichéd and gimmicky sets as a substitute for good photography.
 If you look at studio shots in magazines they are generally classic and plain with obviously good photography, not using cheesy sets.

-If you browse my galleries (on the various packages pages), you'll get a good idea of what we can do and how good you can look in a glamorous yet natural way.
+If you browse my image gallery, you'll get a good idea of what we can do and how good you can look in a glamorous yet natural way.

 It's also easy to do one or more of the looks in the historic area outside my studio for added variety if you like (as long as it's dry and there's daylight) - it's right next to the River Thames.

 Yes!
 There is always music on while we do the shoot, and you're welcome to bring your own (phone or CDs).
 It's much easier to relax and look natural with music in the background.